Jump to:

 Step 7.
 Don’t Brush Your Hair When It’s Dry

-If you brush your hair when it is dry, you might create flyaways.
-This is even more the case when your hair is curly.
-In place of your brush, use a comb.
-You need to use it when your hair is still damp, or wet the comb first.
+If you brush your hair when it is dry, you might create flyaways due to the buildup of static electricity.
+This is even more so the case if your hair is curly.
+To get around this, use a comb instead of a brush, or run your fingers through your hair to style it or put it back in place.
+To get even more protection from the frizz, comb your hair when your hair is still damp or wet the comb first.

 Go slowly and be gentle as you detangle your hair and work your way from the ends to up to the roots.
 When your hair is dry, you should run your fingers through it rather than brushing it.